 - Have you had any recent loss of taste and/or smell?

 - Are you in close contact with anyone who has been confirmed to be COVID-19 positive in the past 14 days?

 - Have you been with diagnosed with COVID-19 and still recovering?

 If you have any pre-existing conditions that place you in a high-risk category to contract COVID-19, we request you to consult your Physician prior to participating in any Club activities.
 Kindly note that by signing the Waiver, you are consenting to participate while fully aware of the higher risks involved.

 - Over the age of 65

 GENERAL SOCIAL DISTANCING AND HYGIENE RULES

-All participants are required to wear a face covering when gathering at the ground.
+All participants are required to wear a face covering when participating in indoor activities or in situations where social distancing is not feasible.
 They must also abide by social distancing guidelines.

 General hygiene related items: